quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 This is your working directory.
 Anything that is specific to your own servers can be put here.
 Do whatever you like with it.
 Adjust it exactly to the needs that you are having.
 Any file in here is just for your convenience and can be altered or deleted if not needed.

+If you want to alter any of the files that are outside of the `_myservers` directory or create new ones, we recommend to put these into your `_myservers` directory, leaving the other directories untouched.
+The other directories deal with the Quake Live server standards and should be left untouched.
+This facilitates smooth updates coming from the official Quake Live Server Standards repository into your own.
+For example, if there is an update to the official `configs/standard/server.cfg` but you changed it in your repository, pulling the new data from the official repository will result in merge conflicts which you would have to resolve.
+This is not an especially hard thing to do but it might be inconvenient.

 ## Overview

 All your servers are defined inside the `docker-compose.yml` file.
 Docker allows for easy server management.
 You do not need to install anything and everything runs out of the box.
 Combined with Git it is a perfect backup and recreation tool.
 If you want to move your Quake Live servers to another server computer, the only things you need to do is to install Git and Docker and to clone your own fork of the Quake Live Server Standards repository.